 Unexploded Ordnance

-The Development shall only be carried out in accordance with the Unexploded Ordnance site safety and emergency procedures plan approved under reference 17/00245/AOD unless an alternative or amended plan is agreed in writing with the Local Planning Authority.
+The development shall only be carried out in accordance with the Unexploded Ordnance site safety and emergency procedures plan approved under reference 17/00245/AOD unless an alternative or amended plan is agreed in writing with the local planning authority.

 Reason: To reduce risk from Unexploded Ordnance to an acceptable level, as the site lies within an area of the London Borough of Newham that has been identified as being at potential risk from buried explosive ordnance due to wartime bombing.